Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Computing the Lasso estimator

 However, in the Group-Lasso context, this algorithm is based on the so-called \emph{group-wise orthonormality condition}, which, translated to our context, amounts to suppose that the operators $\widehat{\Gamma}_j$ (or their restrictions $\widehat{\Gamma}_{j|m}$) are all equal to the identity.
 This assumption is not possible if $\dim(\mathbb H_j)=+\infty$ since $\widehat{\Gamma}_j$ is a finite-rank operator.
 Without this condition, Equation~\eqref{eq:glmnet} does not admit a closed-form solution and, hence, is not calculable.
-We then propose the GPD (Groupwise-Majorization-Descent) algorithm, initially proposed by \citet{YZ15}, to compute the solution paths of the multivariate Group-Lasso penalized learning problem, without imposing the group-wise orthonormality condition.
-The GPD algorithm is also based on the principle of coordinate-wise descent but the minimisation problem~\eqref{eq:glmnet} is modified in order to relax the group-wise orthonormality condition.
+We then propose a variant of the GPD (Groupwise-Majorization-Descent) algorithm, initially defined by \citet{YZ15} for Group-Lasso type optimization problems, without imposing the group-wise orthonormality condition.
+The GPD algorithm is also based on the principle of coordinate descent but the minimisation problem~\eqref{eq:glmnet} is modified in order to relax the group-wise orthonormality condition.
 We denote by $\widehat\bbeta^{(k)}$ the value of the parameter at the end of iteration $k$.
 During iteration $k+1$, we update sequentially each coordinate.
-Suppose that we have changed the $j-1$ first coordinates ($j=1,...,p$), the current value of our estimator is $(\widehat\beta_1^{(k+1)},..., \widehat\beta^{(k+1)}_{j-1},\widehat\beta^{(k)}_{j},...,\widehat\beta_p^{(k)})$.
+Suppose that we have changed the $j-1$ first coordinates, the current value of our estimator is $(\widehat\beta_1^{(k+1)},..., \widehat\beta^{(k+1)}_{j-1},\widehat\beta^{(k)}_{j},...,\widehat\beta_p^{(k)})$.
 We want to update the $j$-th coefficient and, ideally, we would like to minimise the following criterion

 We have

 with $\widetilde Y_i^{j,k}=\sum_{\ell=1}^{j-1}\ps{\widehat\beta_\ell^{(k+1)}}{X^\ell_i}_\ell + \sum_{\ell=j+1}^{p}\ps{\widehat\beta_\ell^{(k)}}{X^\ell_i}_\ell$, and

 Hence